 Owing to favorable coherence properties, electronic spins associated with point-like defects in solid-state systems have garnered significant recent interest as candidates for room-temperature quantum registers.
 Quantum control of such spins can be achieved using a combination of optical, magnetic and electric fields.
 While our considerations apply to a variety of electronic spin qubits \cite{Koehl2011,Pla2012,Chanier2012}, here, we focus on the Nitrogen-Vacancy (NV) center in diamond.
 The NV center harbors an electronic spin ($S=1$), which can be optically initialized, coherently manipulated and read out on sub-wavelength scales \cite{Jelezko2004,Childress2006, Dutt2007}.
 These results have sparked several recent proposals which utilize networks of NV registers as the platform for a scalable quantum information processor \cite{Yao2011,Bermudez2011,Weimer2012,Yao2012}.
 However, for any spin qubit candidate, two crucial challenges remain to be addressed: 1) the weakness of the magnetic dipolar interactions on distances compatible with individual optical addressing and 2) the disorder in spin positioning due to inherent imperfections during defect creation.

 In this Letter, we present a novel approach to remote quantum logic which harnesses collectively enhanced interactions to overcome both of the above challenges.
 The key idea underlying our proposal is to associate a single, robust qubit with a collective, generally disordered spin-ensemble (Fig.~\ref{fig:setup}).
 If the spins behave in an aggregate fashion, such a qubit can produce a large state-dependent magnetic field, leading to enhanced long-range coupling between ensembles; this is reminiscent of tailored light-matter interactions achieved via atomic ensembles \cite{Sherson2006}.
-However, we note that quenched disorder naturally leads to localization in solid-state spin systems, implying that each eigenmode of the ensemble is composed of only a few spins.
+However, we note that quenched disorder naturally leads to localization in solid-state spin systems \cite{Mirlin1996} due to random flip-flop interactions.
+Similar to Anderson localization \cite{Anderson1958}, this implies that each eigenmode of the ensemble is composed of only a few spins.
 Here, we demonstrate the use of a uniform transverse magnetic field to overcome this issue.
 The applied field causes the symmetric $W$-state \cite{Jaksch2000,Lukin2001} to become an approximate eigenstate of the Hamiltonian, thereby enabling us to harness it as a collective qubit.
 Moreover, we show that this particular state is largely insensitive to the underlying spin distribution and hence robust to effects of disorder.